 - 1. The performance of chip multilayer ceramic capacitors (henceforth just "capacitors") may be affected by the storage conditions.
 Please use them promptly after delivery. - 1-1.
-Please maintain an appropriate storage condition for capacitors using the following conditions. - ·A temperature is +5°C to +40°C and a relative humidity is 20% to 70% as a standard condition. - ·The temperature recommendation is less than 30°C. - High temperature and humidity conditions and/or prolonged storage may cause deterioration of the packaging materials.
+Maintain appropriate storage for the capacitors using the following conditions: Room Temperature of +5°C to +40°C and a Relative Humidity of 20% to 70%.

+High temperature and humidity conditions and/or prolonged storage may cause deterioration of the packaging materials.
 If more than six months have elapsed since delivery, check packaging, mounting, etc. before use.
 In addition, this may cause oxidation of the electrodes.
-If more than one year has elapsed since delivery, also check the solderability before use. - 1-2.
+If more than one year has elapsed since delivery, also check the solderability before use.

+- 1-2.
 Corrosive gas can react with the termination (external) electrodes or lead wires of capacitors, and result in poor solderability.
 Do not store the capacitors in an atmosphere consisting of corrosive gas (e.g.,hydrogen sulfide, sulfur dioxide, chlorine, ammonia gas etc.). - 1-3.
 Due to moisture condensation caused by rapid humidity changes, or the photochemical change caused by direct sunlight on the terminal electrodes, the solderability and electrical performance may deteriorate.
-Do not store capacitors under direct sunlight or in high huimidity conditions.
+Do not store capacitors under direct sunlight or in high humidity conditions.